arhamgarg/kafka-streamer/README.md

 ./consumer
 ```

-The consumer will connect to the `sample_data_stock_trades` topic and print any consumed messages to the console.
+The consumer will connect to the `stock_trades` topic and print any consumed messages to the console.
 It will continuously wait for messages.

 ### 2. Run the Kafka Producer